WIRELESS WIDE AREA NETWORK (WAN) PRODUCTS

 WiMax

-These wireless WAN products used advanced OFDM technology to provide Point to Point and Multi-point topology solutions, especially in mobile and non-line of sight applications.
-This broadband hardware is more suited for IP based applications for high throughput in reception challenged areas like cities.
+These wireless WAN products used advanced OFDM technology to provide point-to-point and Multi-point topology solutions, especially in mobile and non-line-of-sight applications.
+This broadband hardware is more suited for IP-based applications for high throughput in reception-challenged areas like cities.
 In most cases, it is available in licensed frequencies to increase performance and reliability.
 The technology is scalable and very mature.

 LTE - Long Term Evolution

 These wireless WAN products have recently been introduced with the intent to replace WiMax due to its increased bandwidth capability.
 It is based on cellular technology from GSM and UMTS.
-Both Point to Point and Multi-point applications are supported with superior mobility support.
+Both Point-to-Point and Multi-point applications are supported with superior mobility support.
 Cellular providers will adopt this technology first since it will address a logical upgrade path from 3G.

 Wi-Fi